REPORT OF CHEMISTRY

 6

-1. What are the pH differences for acidic solution and base solution?
+are the pH differences for acidic solution and base solution?

-2. What is the influence of the dilution to the pH of solution of strong acid and base?
+is the influence of the dilution to the pH of solution of strong acid and base?

-3. What is the influence of dilution to the pH of solution of weak acid and base?
+is the influence of dilution to the pH of solution of weak acid and base?

 Answer: